eliasku/ekx/.changeset/wicked-pandas-retire.md

 "ekx": patch
 ---

-fix usage of timespec_get on iOS <13.0
+ios: fix usage of timespec_get on iOS <13.0